Skip to content

 blue sky

-When the Sun is high overhead, the sky towards the zenith is a much darker blue, while the sky towards the horizon is a lighter, brighter cyan color.
+Regardless of where the Sun is in the sky, the color of the sky toward the zenith (directly overhead) is a much darker blue, while the sky toward the horizon is a lighter, brighter cyan color.
 This is due to the larger amount of atmosphere, and the larger amount of scattered light, that is visible at low angles on the sky.

 Contrary to what you might have read, there’s no one single factor responsible for Earth’s blue skies.